 \subsection{Sub-Model Similarity}

 The detection algorithm based on Gini impurity performs well when the output probability of the model on the mitigation sample is small.
-However, if the mitigation samples are carefully designed and have a significant impact on the prediction of the model trained with them, it becomes difficult for the algorithm to differentiate between the mitigation samples and the clean samples.
+If the mitigation samples are carefully designed and have a significant impact on the prediction of the model trained with them, it becomes difficult for the algorithm to differentiate between the mitigation samples and the clean samples.
 To address this challenge, we propose an alternative detection method under the SISA setting that utilizes the standard deviation among multiple predictions of sub-models to identify malicious unlearning requests.
-It is inspired by related aggregation-based provable defenses against poisoning attacks~\cite{dbp,idbp}.
 The proposed detection method is based on the intuition that the presence of poison samples can lead to poor generalization ability of mitigation data.
 This means that mitigation samples are more likely to obtain high prediction confidence only on the corresponding sub-model trained using them, resulting in a larger prediction variation among different sub-models.
 On the other hand, clean samples are expected to have more consistent predictions across well-trained sub-models due to their generalization ability, resulting in a smaller standard deviation.
 The similarity of sub-models is formally defined as follows.

 where $P_s(\cdot)$ denotes the output probability vector of s-th sub-model and c is the ground-truth label.
-A smaller similarity means that the sample is more likely clean.
+A smaller similarity indicates that the sample is more likely to be clean.

 When an unlearning request is made, we first calculate either the Gini impurity of the current model or the output standard deviation among all the sub-models.
 If the resulting value is below a certain threshold, we accept the request and remove the sample from the model.
 However, if the result is above the threshold, we identify the sample as a mitigation sample and reject the unlearning request.